GerritCodeReview/plugins_multi-site/src/main/resources/Documentation/config.md

 :   Maximum number of threads used to send cache evictions to the target instance.
     Defaults to 1.

+cache.pattern
+:   Pattern to match names of custom caches for which evictions should be
+    forwarded (in addition to the core caches that are always forwarded).
+May be specified more than once to add multiple patterns.
+    Defaults to an empty list, meaning only evictions of the core caches are forwarded.

 event.synchronize
 :   Whether to synchronize stream events.
     Defaults to true.